 Side effects generally do not start until 2 to 3 weeks into your treatment.
-In most cases, these symptoms will settle 2 to 4 weeks after completing radiotherapy.
+In most cases these symptoms will settle 2 to 4 weeks after completing radiotherapy.

 Please let staff know if you notice any changes in the treatment area.
-They will be able to help you manage these symptoms.
+They may be able to help you manage these symptoms.

-Please talk to radiation staff before you take any medications for your side effects.
+Please talk to radiation staff before attempting to take any medications for your side effects.

-Contact your radiation oncologist, clinical nurse consultant, local general practitioner or the local emergency department right away if you:
+If you are unable to, or find it hard to pass urine, please urgently contact your radiation oncologist, clinical nurse consultant, or your local general practitioner.

-- Are unable or have difficulty passing urine

-- Have a temperature

-- Have uncontrolled diarrhoea

-- · Feel dizzy and/or lightheaded

-- · Generally feel unwell.
+Out of hours go to emergency department if you have a temperature, uncontrolled diarrhoea, feel dizzy and/or lightheaded and generally feel unwell.